kamialie/education/README.md

 print(sys.argv)
 ```

-`?` enironment variable hold a status code of the last shell command executed
+`?` environment variable holds a status code of the last shell command executed

 to get a copy of current shell environment use `copy()` method, which returns a dictionary of variables;
 it can further be modified to be passed to a child process (use `pathsep.join()` method, which takes list of variables to construct new PATH):